Yes, you can make homemade Petit Fours for your party! They are great for any occasion – Christmas, Valentine’s Day and Birthdays!

 - Pour over the prepared squares doing your best to coat all sides.
 Decorate with sprinkles while still wet.
 Allow to completely dry (about an hour) before gently removing and adding to a serving tray.

-- Use small cookie cutter to cut our fun shapes.
+- Option 2 – Use small cookie cutter to cut out fun shapes.
 My cutters were too skinny to cut through two layers of cake, so I sandwiched them after cutting them.

 - Place the cake sandwich on a fork and drizzle the melted frosting over top allowing the frosting to fall back into a container.
 Carefully transfer to a wire rack to decorate, drip and dry.